 This means developing the centre as the hub of the site.
 Plans include improved access and car parking – which will make access much safer for vehicles, walkers and cyclists and will also help to reduce the impact on the ancient landscape.

 Also planned is a new skills and learning building (and even some replica Iron Age roundhouses!) at the Earth Trust Centre, providing a classroom where children will start their experience and we can help nurture their love and respect of the environment, and allowing us to develop our education programmes.
+Work on this began in October 2018 with an archaeological dig on the site of the new building.
+Archaeologists from DigVentures uncovered plenty of Iron Age artefacts and we shared the experience with almost 400 local people via school trips, finds sessions, free tours and a summary presentation; find out more about what went on.

-There will also be improvements to make the working farmyard safer for visitors and our Farm Step businesses.
+In the future, there will also be improvements to make the working farmyard safer for visitors and our Farm Step businesses.

-A much demanded café and farm shop will also be developed, specialising in local produce from our farm – something our visitors have been asking us for many years!
+A much demanded café and farm shop will also be developed, specialising in local produce from our farm – something our visitors have been asking of us for many years!